SianC/Audit_SORT/README.md

 Synthetic data can be found in Fake_hiring_data.csv.
 Further information about this data can be found in "Machine learning fairness notions: Bridging the gap with real-world applications" by Makhlouf et al. (https://doi.org/10.1016/j.ipm.2021.102642)

-The auditing tool can be found in Fairness_Audit_category.ipynb.
+The auditing tool can be found in Fairness_Audit.ipynb.
 To run this you will need import_data.py and pick_labels.py.